-Prodigy Ventures Inc. (formerly 71 Capital Corp.) ("Prodigy" or the "Company") is engaged in creating platforms and applications with technologies in mobile video, proximity, wearables, augmented reality and 3D.
+Prodigy Ventures Inc. (formerly 71 Capital Corp.) ("Prodigy" or the "Company") is engaged in creating platforms and applications with technologies in mobile, video, voice, augment reality, artificial intelligence, blockchain, secure identity and payments.
 The Company provides clients with technology services for business strategy, application design, development and implementation.
 The Company was incorporated as 71 Capital Corp. under the Canada Business Corporations Act on February 6, 2008 and was classified as a Capital Pool Company, as defined by the TSX Venture Exchange ("TSXV").